dirtsimple/imposer/specs/Basics.cram.md

 ### Processing JSON and PHP

-After all required state files have been sourced, the accumulated YAML, JSON, and jq code they supplied is executed, to produce a JSON configuration.
-All of the PHP code defined by this file and the state files is then run, with the JSON configuration as the `$state` variable.
+After all required state files have been sourced, the accumulated YAML, JSON, and jq code they supplied is executed, to produce a JSON specification object.
+All of the PHP code defined by this file and the state modules is then run, with the JSON specification piped in for processing.

 ````sh
 # Running `imposer apply` calls `wp eval-file` with the accumulated JSON and PHP: